vocation and daily schedule

 my vocation

-As stated above, the traditional hermit’s path is to live his or her life in deliberate seclusion, silence, and solitude in order to prioritise praying and introspection above all else at the expense of his (or her) worldly income, social status, and security.
+The traditional hermit’s path is to live his or her life in deliberate seclusion, inner and outer silence, and solitude in order to prioritise praying, study, and introspection above all else at the expense of his (or her) worldly income, social status, and security.
 Of these, inner-silence (stillness) is the most important aspect.
-The other two (seclusion and solitude) are helpful to accomplish that stillness, especially for beginning and intermediate hermits who - like me - still have difficulty maintaining full inner-silence while being among others and/or when outside of their hermitage.
+The other aspects (seclusion, outer silence, and solitude) are helpful to accomplish that inner-silence, especially for beginning and intermediate hermits who - like me - still have difficulty maintaining full stillness while being among others and/or when outside of their hermitage.

-To paraphrase and extend on how the hermit Abba Moses (one of the Desert Fathers) saw this: silence, seclusion, and solitude - just like fasts and vigils, the study of Scripture, renouncing possessions and everything worldly - are not in themselves perfection.
+Though these four aspects of a traditional hermit’s life are often seen as indications of holiness, they are in fact nothing but tools to an end.
+To paraphrase and extend on how one of the Desert Fathers saw this: silence, seclusion, and solitude - just like fasts and vigils, the study of Scripture, renouncing possessions and everything worldly - are not in themselves perfection.
 They are tools.
 For perfection is not to be found in them, but it is acquired through them.

 This is why a hermit’s life is traditionally described as 'a life of watchful stillness’, and as 'the path of spiritual knowledge’.